COVID accommodations being made.

 $930 per Week

 If planning to file our services with your insurance company, you will need to provide us with your child's formal diagnosis.
 Insurance coverage varies greatly and we cannot be responsible for determining whether or not your insurance policy covers our services.
 Our billing statements use insurance codes required for filing claims and will be issued at the end of June.
-Use the following therapy codes ahead of time if interested in checking on coverage: 97530 Therapeutic Activity; 97150 Therapeutic Procedures Group; and 90853 Group Psychotherapy.
+Use the following therapy codes ahead of time if interested in checking on coverage: 97530 Therapeutic Activity and 97150 Therapeutic Procedures Group.

 Due to frequent requests from parents, we are open to the possibility that a child might attend both weeks.
 This is dependent on the compatibility of the skills and needs of the children making up the group.
 Please let us know if you are interested and I will discuss this with you closer to the time.

 Please keep in mind that your children, while "playing", are working hard three hours each day for five days in a row on learning and refining their own emotional awareness and control.
 They are additionally feeling the impact (contagious Engine) of their peer's emotional learning curve as well.
 For this reason, we have found that a half day works well and a "less intense", lazy afternoon "after camp” generally gives them time to "process" lessons learned and challenges experienced.

 Copyright © 2022 christykennedyot - All Rights Reserved.